polterguy/phosphorusfive/core/p5.ajax/README.md

 You can add and remove any control(s) you wish from a Container widget, as long as you use the above mentioned methods.
-The controls will be automatically re-created upon every postback and/or callback to your server.
+The controls will be automatically re-created upon every postback to your server.
 Which of course, for beginners in ASP.NET, entirely removes the burdon of having to keep track of which controls have been previously created.

 ## Example usage in C#

-Create a reference to *"p5.ajax.dll"* in your ASP.NET Web Forms application, and make sure you have a "Default.aspx" page.
+Create a reference to _"p5.ajax.dll"_ in your ASP.NET Web Forms application, and make sure you have a "Default.aspx" page.

-Then modify your web.config, and make sure it has something like this inside its *"system.web"* section, to recognize the p5.ajax controls.
+Modify your web.config, and make sure it has something like this inside its _"system.web"_ section, to recognize the p5.ajax controls.

 ```xml
 <system.web>